maxcell/prince.dev/content/django-models/index.md

 You should notice a file under `flashcards/migrations/0001_initial.py` which describes the changes we want to make to our database.
 Since this is our first one, it gets the designation as our `initial` migration.
 These files are imperative to communicating how the database was modified over the course of time!

-Lastly, we need to perform the migration:
+Then finally, we need to perform the migration:

 ```shell
 # In your terminal